newhavenrb/conferences/Template.md

 * If some stuff is controversial, thought provoking, etc, we can have something like this.
 * Kind of like "Talk" pages on Wikipedia.
-* Maybe sign it with your GitHub username.  @benjaminoakes
+* Sign it with your GitHub username, please.  - _benjaminoakes_

 ## External Links